surya2003-real/streaming_asr_espnet/README.md

 # Streaming ASR ESPnet Model

+## `generate_transcription` Function

+The `generate_transcription` function takes inputs for the model and audio file path

+### Arguments
+- `audio_path` : The path of the audio file on which we are running ASR
+- `config_file` : The model configuration file, this should have an extension _.yaml_
+- `model_file` : The model file, this should have an extension _.pth_
+- `device` : The device on which we are running the model it can be _cpu/cuda_.
+The default is _cuda_

+We are using the `time` module to simulate live-streaming so that we wait for the next audio chunk to be inputed before processing it.
+We are using a buffer of length __7__ seconds where we first transcribe the first 7 seconds and then we keep jumping by __1__ second and process the output of that audio file.
+We take care of ignoring overlaps while appending the text.

+- `transcription` : Stores the entire transcription upto the time we have __confidently__ transcribed
+- `conf_words` : Stores the words which we are confident are correct
+- `buffer_words` : Stores the words that will be added to the new buffer region and on which we need to check for overlaps to ensure confidence

 ## `conf_word_check` Function

 The `conf_word_check` function takes two lists of strings as its arguments and returns an integer value.